kasiaOla/angular-version10-example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0.

+## Installation of the environment

+- npm install

 ## Run
 Run `npm run build:ssr && npm run serve:ssr`.
 Navigate to `http://localhost:4000/`.
 The app will automatically reload if you change any of the source files.